Best Yoga Blocks of 2021

 We found the cork blocks to be more stable than their foam counterparts due to their heavier weight and denser material.
 The Manduka block strikes the perfect balance between weight and stability.
 We love how this block stays put, especially when relying on it to support an entire pose!
 We also loved the unwavering stability of the Node Fitness blocks.
 We enjoyed the even weight and square, grounded sensation of moving with help from the Node blocks.
 The Healthyoga block set is an impressively stable foam option.
 Because the foam is so densely compressed, they stay grounded while boasting a lighter weight.

 The Node Fitness cork block set proved to be the densest.
 The surface of these blocks are strong and far less susceptible to blemishes, especially compared to the foam blocks we tested.
 The Manduka cork block is another dense and strong block.
 Both of these options stayed fresh, maintained their weight, and offered a strong base for lengthening the toughest of poses.
-For foam options, we really enjoyed practicing with the Healthyoga EVA foam strap and block set.
+Of the foam options, we especially enjoyed practicing with the Healthyoga EVA foam strap and block set.
 These blocks are highly compressed, making them the least porous amongst the foam contenders.
-Since the Healthyoga blocks are densely-constructed and only mildly porous, we think they are the easiest to keep clean and disinfected.
+Since the Healthyoga blocks have a denser construction and are only mildly porous, we think they are the easiest to keep clean and disinfected.
 We found that we prefer dense blocks for cleanliness, stability, and overall feel, so our rankings reflect our discoveries.

 Slip resistance was certainly the most fun metric to test.
 Though it isn't common practice in the studio, we had fun trying to slip and slide off each water-soaked block (don't try this at home!)
 To accurately assess each block, we then, no surprise, systematically practiced yoga with each one.
 We simulated sweat on our hands by spraying them with water to ensure every block received the same amount of moisture.
 After trying to force our hands to slide off each one, we sprayed each block directly with water and repeated the process.
 While maintaining safety, our cautious hand-sliding evolved into forcefully trying to slide our feet across the damp blocks.